 ASM channel loading shall be measured independently per channel over a window of the past 2 250 slots (1 Minute).

-The amount of ASM transmissions on a specific channel shall be adopted to the channel loading on that channel.
+The percentage of slots in which an ASM transmission is detected by a station on a specific channel shall be adopted by the station as the channel loading on that channel.

-The maximum number of slots allocated by one station on one channel shall not exceed 50 slots over a period of one minute (2.2% duty cycle), excluding up to 22 slots available for use for retransmission of addressed data.
+Regardless of the channel load, the maximum number of slots used by a mobile station on one channel shall not exceed 50 slots over a period of one minute (2.2% duty cycle), excluding up to 22 slots available for use for retransmission of addressed data.
 No more than three re-transmission attempts of the same data shall be made.